benschem/music-mates/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > A proof of concept web app to find friends to go to local concerts with based on your music listening history.
-It was built using Ruby on Rails and a Postgres database for the back end, and HTML, SCSS and Javascript on the front end.
+It was built using Ruby on Rails, a Postgres database, HTML, Javascript, custom SCSS and and bootstrap as a frontend components library.
 It relies on the Spotify API for users' listening history and the Bandsintown API for concert data.
 It was made in 2 weeks and presented as a final project for batch #966 of the Le Wagon Web Development Bootcamp in Melbourne on September 23rd 2022.

 ### 📱 [View Live](https://www.music-mates.com)
-Due to time constraints, this app is not responsive and was designed for mobile only, specifcally iPhone X screen size.
+Due to time constraints, this app is not responsive and was designed for mobile only, specifically iPhone X screen size.

 ### ✨ [Demo Walkthrough]
 Youtube link with a video of us demonstrating the app will go here once it's available!